stream-protocol/nft-marketplace/ARCHITECTURE.md

 Editions are created by presenting the Master Edition token, along with a new mint that lacks a Metadata account and a token account containing one token from that mint to the `mint_new_edition_from_master_edition_via_token` endpoint.
 This endpoint will create both an immutable Metadata based on the parent Metadata and a special Edition struct based on the parent Master Edition struct.

-The Edition has the same PDA as a Master Edition to force collision and prevent a user from having a mint with both, `['metaplex', metaplex_program_id, mint_id, 'edition']`.
+The Edition has the same PDA as a Master Edition to force collision and prevent a user from having a mint with both, `['NFT marketplace', metaplex_program_id, mint_id, 'edition']`.

 ## Concepts